robcarver17/skipperman/docs/ideas.md

 ### Required for racing event:

-- add * for boat allocation to group report
+- option to include racing in event
 - report on a volunteer rota
 - spotter sheets
 - import a set of members from WA to populate a list of cadets